beaukinstler/python-report-tool/README.md

 Contributing
 ------------

 This is a demo project and will not be actively maintained.
-Your tallents will be far more useful elseware.
+Your talents will be far more useful elsewhere.

 Credits
 -------